Design & Technology

 To assess that children have learnt more and remember more as they move through the design process, assessment for learning is embedded across the school and can be seen in all year groups and in all lessons, meeting the needs of all children.
 Pupils regularly share their design decisions through teacher-led and peer-based discussions.
 Children can demonstrate their understanding and develop their technical design skills demonstrating various points in the design cycle in working sketch/design in their CC books.
 Pupils carry out self and peer assessments at the end of a design project to gauge their understanding and to assess their own progress.
 This also provides teachers with vital information that can be used to develop and improve the learning experience for all children at Redhill Primary School.

-If you have any questions about Design and Technology, then ask your class teacher or see Mrs Thikri (Design and Technology Lead).
+Any questions about Design and Technology, then ask your class teacher or see Mrs Thikri (Design and Technology Lead).